VictorWinberg/EITN41/README.md

 # EITN41 - Advanced Web Security
+Run the assignments with `python3`, and the testcases with `pytest -s filename.py`.

-> This course has 5 sets of home assignments.
+This course has 5 sets of home assignments.
 Each set consists of 3 subsets, displayed below:

 - A-type
   - Quite simple, check basic understanding of material